Start an SPJ Chapter

 Appoint a program committee (two or three members of the temporary board) to arrange for subsequent speakers or programs.
 You should begin planning meetings two to three months in advance to allow time for adequate publicity.
 Your initial programs should be on subjects of wide interest, to draw as many prospective members as possible.

-Establishing nominal annual local dues.
+1. Establishing nominal annual local dues.
 Local dues are in addition to national dues.
-Local members may not join the local Chapter unless they are dues-paying members of the national organization.
+Local members may not join the local chapter unless they are dues-paying members of the national organization.

-Sponsoring an awards banquet or other event with a charge Sufficient to raise necessary funds.
+3. Sponsoring an awards banquet or other event with a charge sufficient to raise necessary funds.

-A chapter must meet the minimum requirements for professional chapters and submit an annual report to prove that it can meet SPJ's chapter standards.
-Schedule your required programs and activities for the coming year to make certain your chapter will meet the minimum requirements of the Society, as detailed below.
+Each year, chapters must meet the minimum requirements for campus chapters and submit an annual report to meet SPJs chapter standards.
+Schedule your requirement programs and activities for the coming year to make certain your chapter will meet the minimum requirements of the Society, as detailed below.

-Charters to professional chapters will be granted by majority vote of the national board of directors or by majority vote of the delegates to a national convention.
+Charters to campus chapters will be granted by majority vote of the national board of directors.

 Your first need will be to schedule and arrange for an installation ceremony at which your charter will be presented.
 This ceremony can consist of an initiation, dinner or program, presentation of a charter certificate and installation of officers and members.

-A professional chapter will be granted authority by the national board of directors to initiate candidates for membership providing the chapter meets all the requirements of the bylaws of the Society, and other specific requirements established by the board.
-The national office following approval of the charter petition will provide installation guidelines.
+A campus chapter will be granted authority by the national board of directors to initiate candidates for membership providing the chapter meets all the requirements of the bylaws of the Society, and other specific requirements established by the board.
+Installation guidelines will be provided by the national office following approval of the charter petition.

 Your regional director can help you coordinate your charter installation ceremony.

-If you opt to organize a satellite chapter instead of seeking your own formally chartered professional chapter, you must still Supply the national office with certain information and meet some basic requirements.
+If you opt to organize a satellite chapter instead of seeking your own formally chartered campus chapter, you must still supply the national office with certain information and meet some basic requirements.
 You may want to consider a satellite chapter for several reasons: